intel/userspace-cni-network-plugin/README.md

 ```

 It is possible to execute unit tests directly from the host where the code is
 being developed.
-However it is strongly recommended to execute them from within
+However, it is strongly recommended to execute them from within
 a container.
 It will assure that unit tests will be isolated from the host
 and thus avoid any collision with the host environment (e.g. k8s or OVS).
 Another advantage is a possibility to easily execute unit tests at various Linux